Mohamed-Saber-97/java17-ocp-study-notes/Interface_notes.md

-# Functional Interface & Lambda !
+# Anonymous class & Lambda Notes !

 1. A functional Interface (it is an interface that conatians only one function)
     1. Can be a refernce to anonymous class.